-Trump attacks Nordstrom in tweet after retailer dropped Ivanka's clothing line
+Trump attacks Nordstrom in tweet after retailer dropped Ivanka's fashion line

 - Heavy, warm rain to follow snowstorm in Seattle area

-That led to calls for a boycott of Nordstrom from Trump supporters.
+Nordstrom’s decision had led to calls for a boycott of the retailer from Trump supporters.
+Earlier, the retailer had been the subject of a boycott call from anti-Trump activists who wanted the department store to drop the Ivanka Trump line.

-Nordstrom had earlier been the subject of a boycott call from those opposed to Trump.
+Nordstrom did not immediately respond to a request for comment Wednesday morning.

 Neiman Marcus and Belk also reportedly are dropping the Ivanka Trump line from their stores.
-Anti-Trump activists are pressuring Macy’s to drop the Ivanka Trump line as well.
+Anti-Trump activists are pressuring Macy’s to drop the line as well.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.